 - Union Station – Navy Yard Route

 The District’s bikesharing program makes bicycles available to everyone.
 Simply take a bike from one of the 150+ stations in DC and Arlington, and return it to a docking station close to your destination.
-NoMa is served by seven Capital Bikeshare stations.
+NoMa is served by eight Capital Bikeshare stations.
 View a complete station map.

 - Columbus Circle/Union Station (east side of Union Station)